 "2P reserves" means proved plus probable reserves.
 "Proved reserves that can be estimated with a high degree of certainty to be recoverable.
-It is likely that the actual remaining quantities recovered will exceed the estimated proved reserves.
-"Probable reserves" are those additional reserves that are less certain to be recovered than proved reserves.
+It is likely that the actual remaining quantities recovered will exceed the estimated proved reserves." are those additional reserves that are less certain to be recovered than proved reserves.
 It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated proved plus probable reserves.

-Each of the reserves categories reported (proved and probable) may be divided into developed and undeveloped and undeveloped reserves" are those reserves that are expected to be recovered from existing wells and installed facilities or, if facilities have not been installed, that would involve a low expenditure (for example, when compared to the cost of drilling a well) to put the reserves on production.
-The developed category may be subdivided into producing and non-producing reserves" are those reserves that are expected to be recovered from completion intervals open at the time of the estimate.
-These reserves may be currently producing or, if shut-in, they must have previously been on production must be known with reasonable certainty.
+Each of the reserves categories reported (proved and probable) may be divided into developed and undeveloped and undeveloped and undeveloped reserves that are expected to be recovered from existing wells and installed facilities or, if facilities have not been installed, that would involve a low expenditure (for example, when compared to the cost of drilling a well) to put the reserves on production.
+The developed category may be subdivided into producing and non-producing.
+"Developed producing reserves" are those reserves that are expected to be recovered from completion intervals open at the time of the estimate.
+These reserves may be currently production, and the date of resumption of production must be known with reasonable certainty.
 "Developed non-producing reserves" are those reserves that either have not been on production, or have previously been on production, but are shut-in, and the date of resumption of production is unknown.
 "Undeveloped reserves" are those reserves expected to be recovered from known accumulations where a significant expenditure (for example, when compared to the cost of drilling a well) is required to render them capable of production.
-They must fully meet the reserves classification (proved, probable) to which they are assigned.
+They must fully meet the requirements of the reserves classification (proved, probable) to which they are assigned.

-Contingent resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations using established technology or technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
-Contingencies are conditions that must be satisfied for a portion of contingent resources to be classified as reserves that are: (a) specific to the project being evaluated; and (b) expected to be resolved within a reasonable timeframe.
+Contingent resources are those guantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations using established technology or technology more contingencies.
+Contingencies are conditions that must be satisfied for a portion of contingent resources to be classified as reserves that are; (a) specific to the project being evaluated; and (b) expected to be resolved within a reasonable timeframe.
 Contingencies may include factors such as economic, legal, environmental, political, and regulatory matters, or a lack of markets.
-It is also appropriate to classified in accordance with the level of certainty associated with the estimates and may be sub-classified based on a project maturity and/or characterized by their economic status.
+It is also appropriate to classify as contingent resources the estimated discovered recoverable quantities associated with a project in the early evaluation stage.
+Contingent resources are further classified in accordance with the level of certainty associated with the estimates and may be sub-classified based on a project maturity and/or characterized by their economic status.

-There are three classifications of contingent resources: low estimate, best estimate and high estimate and high estimate is a classification of estimate is a classification of estimate of the described in the COGE Handbook as being considered to be the best estimate of the quantity that will be actually recovered.
-It is equally likely that the actual remaining quantities recovered will equal or exceed the best estimate.
+There are three classifications of contingent resources: low estimate, best estimate and high estimate.
+Best estimate is a classification of estimated resources described in the COGE Handbook as being considered to be the best estimate of the quantity that will be actually recovered.
+It is equally likely that the actual remaining quantities recovered will be greater or less than the best estimate.
 If probabilistic methods are used, there should be at least a 50% probability that the quantities actually recovered will equal or exceed the best estimate.